 The Philosophy Department at Birmingham is a friendly, vibrant and exciting place to be, whether you are an undergraduate, a Masters student, a research student or a visitor.

-At the undergraduate level, we offer all the areas of philosophy you’d expect in a BA programme: ethics, metaphysics, epistemology, philosophy of mind, political philosophy, philosophy of science, philosophy of language, history of philosophy and so on.
-We also have some areas of philosophy that you might not be so likely to find elsewhere, or that we consider particular areas of strength: sexual ethics, philosophy of psychology, philosophy of religion, and global ethics.
+At the undergraduate level, we offer all of the areas of philosophy you’d expect in a BA programme: ethics, metaphysics, epistemology, philosophy of mind, political philosophy, philosophy of science, philosophy of language, history of philosophy and so on.
+We also have some areas of philosophy that you might not be so likely to find elsewhere, or that we consider particular areas of strength: sexual ethics, philosophy of religion, and global ethics.

 All members of the Department of Philosophy are always happy to be contacted about any aspect of our teaching and research.
 You can find details of current and appointed staff on our staff pages.